bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 - generate a PHN for a new client.

 [Revise and Merge page](reviseAndMerge.html "Revise and Merge Patient")

+##### Asynchronous Operations
+The asynchronous versions of Revise and Merge Operations share the same request and response profile.
+The difference is that the response is sent back later and the requesting system should not block, wait for the response, but have an end point established to receive the respose when the responding system sends it.

 ### Get Eligibility is Not Supported by FHIR